-$\sqrt{}$ To assist you in determining appropriate methods of recruitment for your CTC, answer the following questions: 1.
+Analyze the Issues Group Analysis: Divide participants into small groups and allow them time to answer the analysis questions.
+To assist you in determining appropriate methods of recruitment for your CTC, answer the following questions: 1.
 What strategies will you use to get participants to try the services offered through your CTC?
 2. Who in the CTC will be responsible for recruitment activities?
 3. What measurements will you use to know you are successful with the activities you try?
 4. How will you create an excellent experience for participants when they use your CTC services?

-Once you have answered these questions and analyzed the method of recruitment you think will work best, turn to your Business Plan Template and write the Methods of Recruitment portion of your plan.
-Be sure to include significant detail about how you will measure success of the activities you choose so that if your recruitment activities are not generating enough activity you can evaluate your plan and adjust your activities.
+Move to Action Move to Action If participants feel prepared, have Template and success of t ave answered these questions and analyzed the method of recruitment you think will work best, turn to your Business Plan nd write the Methods of Recruitment portion of your plan.
+Be sure to include significant detail about how you will measure he activities you choose so that if your recruitment activities are not generating enough activity you can evaluate your plan your activities. them turn to the Methods of Recruitment portion of the Business Plan Template and begin writing that part of the plan.

-Advertising & Promotion

-Previously you looked at a variety of mediums from which to build your marketing campaign.
+Advertising & Promotion Previously you looked at a variety of mediums from which to build your marketing campaign.
 You identified what combination of activities you would employ to attract and keep participants interested in your CTC services.
-If advertising and promotion were a part of your strategic plans, then use this time to provide more detail for what types of advertising you will do, what mediums you will choose, what costs will be associated with your choices, etc.

-You may even want to think about a campaign.
+If advertising and promotion were a part of your strategic plans, then use this time to provide more detail for what types of advertising you will do, what mediums you will choose, what costs will be associated with your choices, etc. You may even want to think about a campaign.
 A campaign is a series of events or activities that consistently provide a message or messages that are unique to your offerings and move people to act.
 Organizations often invent slogans or tag lines that go with their campaign.
 Think about a critical message you want people to associate with your CTC.
 What would make people feel good about your organization and its services and what might move them to come to your CTC to participate in your program?

-$\sqrt{}$ To assist you in determining appropriate advertising and promotional activities or a campaign, answer the following questions: 1.
-Is there an overall message or tag line you want to use with your CTC logo?
-2. Is there a specific campaign you want to run for a period of time?
+Discussion Point: The final marketing step is for participants to determine what avenues of advertising and promotion they want to use.
+If they are not familiar with advertising or promotion techniques, make sure to give examples of both.
+Include in the discussion the benefits of a "campaign" designed to make a particular impact to a particular demographic.
+Analyze the Issues Group Analysis: Divide participants into small groups and allow them time to answer the analysis questions.
+To assist you in determining appropriate advertising and promotional activities or a campaign, answer the following questions: 1.
+1. 2.
+Is there a specific campaign you want to run for a period of time?
 For example if you are just getting started, what type of advertising and promotional activities would best introduce your CTC to the market?
-3. How will you measure the success or lack of success of the campaign?
+How will you measure the success or lack of success of the campaign?3.